MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-aad-join-cloud-only-deploy.md

 You may wish to disable the automatic Windows Hello for Business enrollment prompts if you aren't ready to use it in your environment.
 Instructions on how to disable Windows Hello for Business enrollment in a cloud only environment are included below.

 > [!NOTE]
-> During the out-of-box experience (OOBE) flow of an Azure AD (AAD) join, you will see a provisioning PIN when you don’t have Intune.
+> During the out-of-box experience (OOBE) flow of an Azure AD join, you will see a provisioning PIN when you don’t have Intune.
 You can always cancel the PIN screen and set this cancellation with registry keys to prevent future prompts.

 ## Prerequisites

-This cloud only deployment will use AAD multi-factor authentication (MFA) during the Windows Hello for Business (WHfB) enrollment and there's no additional MFA configuration needed.
-If you aren't already registered in AAD MFA, you will be guided though the MFA registration as part of the Windows Hello for Business deployment enrollment process.
+Cloud only deployments will use Azure AD multi-factor authentication (MFA) during Windows Hello for Business (WHfB) enrollment and there's no additional MFA configuration needed.
+If you aren't already registered in Azure AD MFA, you will be guided though the MFA registration as part of the Windows Hello for Business enrollment process.

 The necessary Windows Hello for Business prerequisites are located at [Cloud Only Deployment](hello-identity-verification.md#cloud-only-deployment).

 Also note that it's possible for federated domains to enable the “Supports MFA” flag in your federated domain settings.
-This flag tells AAD that the federated IDP will perform the MFA challenge.
+This flag tells Azure AD that the federated IDP will perform the MFA challenge.

 Check and view this setting with the following MSOnline PowerShell command: